aaronparker/aaronparker.github.io/_posts/2010-10-20-deploying-adobe-reader-x.md

 **Step 10 Online and Acrobat.com Features**: access to several features can be controlled here:

-  * Disable all updates: this will prevent the Adobe Updater from running automatically (but won&#8217;t prevent it from installing).
+  * Disable all updates: this will prevent the Adobe Updater from running automatically (but won't prevent it from installing).
 The Check for Updates menu option will also be removed.

 <span style="color: #ff0000;"><strong>Warning</strong></span>: It is extremely important to disable Adobe Updater on shared systems such as Terminal Server/Remote Desktop Servers - a standard user can initiate a reboot of a computer if Updater applies a Reader update.
 This is because the update is applied using Windows Installer which runs in the System context.